railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 [default] -- /vagrant
 ```

+`vagrant ssh` connects you to your virtual environment.
-`vagrant ssh` will print a long welcome message something like this:
+It will print a long welcome message something like this:

 ```text
 Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)